goto40/cpp_with_webui/README.md

   * compiles the backend (cmake, C++)
   * runs the backend (which serves the webui and offers a simple API)
 * Once the backend runs, open the indicated URL [`http://0.0.0.0:18080`](http://0.0.0.0:18080).
-* The browser shows an page where you can enter a number an trigger an action on C++ (the result is send back to the browser and is displayed).
+* The browser shows an page where
+  * you can enter a number an trigger an action on C++ (the result is send back to the browser and is displayed).
+  * you should see some logs ("some extra logs from C++ <num>" with increasing numbers).

 ![webui](./doc/images/webui.png)